bubnicbf/blockchain/README.md

-# blockchain
+# rust-blockchain
-mucking about with blockchain
+A toy blockchain written in Rust